k-m-arun-kumar-5/Elevator-controller-/README.md

 Toolchains that I used for C Application design and development are as follows :
 ================================================================================
-1: IDE or Compiler used - Dev-C++/ Turbo C++/ CodeBlocks with GNU GCC Compiler.
+1: IDE or Compiler used - CodeBlocks with GNU GCC Compiler.
 2: Desktop Computer Architecture and OS for C Programming - Intel X64 & Windows 8.1 (64 bit).
 3: Code editor - Notepad++.
 4: Documentation - Microsoft Office 2007 (alternative LibreOffice) and Text Editor.